iwismer/pandoc-recipe-template/README.md

 This is a super simple recipe template for rendering recipes in YAML format.

+I got tired of my recipes folder being a mess of different file formats and recipe formats, so I created this to try and make everything uniform.

 # Examples

 There are examples for both the input YAML files and the resulting PDFs in the example folder.